 How to Build a Barndominium in Florida

-Building a barndominium in Florida is a straightforward process that’s not unlike building a stick-built home.
+Building a barndominium in Florida is a straightforward process that is not unlike building a stick-built home.

-The process for building your barndo may be a little different, depending on the builder you choose and your local laws.
+The process for building your barndo will be a little different, depending on the builder you choose and your local laws.
 But the general process looks a little something like this:

 Choose a Builder and a Floor Plan